-Our Preparing for series allows a patient to prepare themselves for a procedure properly.
+Our Preparing for series for Hysteroscopic Myomectomy for uterine fibroid removal allows a patient to prepare themselves for the procedure properly.
 Answers about how long the procedure will last, what’s involved, what to expect, and even advice on packing your bag, While your surgeon preps, we’ll make sure you’re ready.

 What is this procedure and why do I need it?